RACranendonk/Observium/README.md

 # Observium
 Observium installation script, follows the [Observium installation guide](http://www.observium.org/wiki/Debian_Ubuntu_Installation).

-Please note that this script will add the `ondrej/php5-oldstable` repository, install several packages, overwrite any configurations you have in `/etc/apache2/sites-available/default`, create and modify an MySQL database, and add CRON jobs.
+Please note that this script will install several packages, overwrite any configurations you have in `/etc/apache2/sites-available/000-default.conf`, create and modify an MySQL database, and add CRON jobs for Observium.

 Refer to the code or the [Observium installation guide](http://www.observium.org/wiki/Debian_Ubuntu_Installation) to see what changes are made.